dbones/dbones.github.io/_posts/2018-12-18-tdd-an-ioc-container-part-1.md

 # Defining the structure of a test.

-Now we have an idea on the API, we can define a consistant structure for our tests (consistancy should lead to simplier to maintin code).
+Now we have an idea on the API, we can define a consistent structure for our tests (consistency should lead to simpler to maintain code).

 the goal of each test